Confoederatio/Naissance/README.md

 > [!NOTE]
 > This repository contains **production** builds for Naissance HGIS.
 If you require leading capabilities, including pre-packaged Livemap/Histmap scripts, consider using [Naissance Collation](https://github.com/Confoederatio/Collation) instead.

 **Naissance HGIS** is a 3D map editor for geospatial data with a focus on ease-of-use and capability.
-History is managed via keyframes (either static or interpolated based on use-case), and a ground-up Undo/Redo Tree system allows for branches, merges, and commits.
+If you need to edit data dealing with time and space, Naissance is the place to do it.
+History is managed via keyframes (either static or interpolated based on use-case), and a ground-up Undo/Redo Tree system.

 Users can create groups, layers, overlays, and utilise brushes much like in traditional raster editing programs in addition to traditional vector-based editing tools.
 Brushes are designed around vector-as-raster technology, and have 0m precision for operations as well as snap-to features.